 After a commercial license for TestComplete modules (Desktop, Web or Mobile) expires, you can continue using the product.
 However, you will not be able to get updates for the product and technical assistance from the SmartBear Customer Care team.

 Perpetual license has no expiration date.

-If the licenses you have purchased cannot be merged, the Sales Team sends individual keys for TestComplete Platform and Modules.
+If the licenses you have purchased cannot be merged, the Sales Team sends individual keys.
 You need to perform the activation procedure for each key you have.

 TestLeft is a tool for creating automated UI tests in Microsoft Visual Studio.